bobmonsour/11tybundle.dev/content/blog/2024/11ty-bundle-32.md

 ---
 bundleIssue: 32
 eleventyComputed:
-  title: "Issue {{ bundleIssue }} - 11ty Conference registration is open...Yet another great Eleventy Meetup...a What's the Future of Jamstack panel...And 13 posts, and 9 sites to see."
+  title: "Issue {{ bundleIssue }} - 11ty Conference registration is open...Yet another great Eleventy Meetup...a What's the Future of Jamstack panel..."
   description: "Welcome to Issue {{ bundleIssue }} of the 11ty Bundle."
 date: 2024-02-20
 tags: